Contexter/FountainAI/MusicSound/MusicSound SetUp.md

 info:
   title: MusicSound Orchestration API
   description: |
-    This API integrates orchestration functions directly to generate musical files in Csound, LilyPond, and MIDI formats.
-The API supports generating and managing orchestration commands through endpoints that map directly to function names implemented using Vapor in Swift.
+    This API enables orchestration functions to generate musical files in Csound, LilyPond, and MIDI formats.
+The API supports generating and managing orchestration commands through endpoints implemented using Vapor in Swift.

     **Dockerized Orchestration**:
-    - **Vapor**: Swift-based Vapor application provides the REST API endpoints for managing orchestration commands.
+    - **Vapor**: Provides REST API endpoints for managing orchestration commands.
     - **Swift, Csound, LilyPond, and midikit**: Orchestration tools include Swift functions, Csound synthesis, LilyPond notation, and MIDI data generation using `midikit`.

     **Git Integration**:
     All generated files are committed to a git repository located in the `output/` directory using a custom commit message provided by the user.
 Additionally, files can be pushed to a GitHub repository.

     **Precondition**:
-    Connect the VPS local git repository to a GitHub remote by adding the remote URL.
-For example:
+    Connect the VPS local git repository to a GitHub remote by adding the remote URL:
     ```bash
     cd output
     git remote add origin https://github.com/username/repo.git